 Read moreA Short Guide to Understanding the International Organizations and the Opportunities for Engagement.

-Read moreLegal restrictions affecting christians in Europe and the most striking cases of intolerance and discrimination throughout Europe in the year 2012.
+Read moreLegal restrictions affecting Christians in Europe and the most striking cases of intolerance and discrimination throughout Europe in the year 2012.

 Read moreThis report portrays the most important developments with regard to freedom of religion, the most striking cases of intolerance and discrimination throughout Europe.